aurule/npc/docs/customization/campaigns.rst

 New files created through NPC are filled with the value in ``file_contents``.
 Plot files can use the special ``((COPY))`` placeholder, which is replaced with the *entire* contents of the previous plot file, if it exists.
 This is a great way to keep running planning notes.

+.. _cust_campaign_char_management:

 Character Management
 --------------------

 Character organization and handling is configured in the ``campaign.characters`` object.

-:path: Directory where characters should be put
+:path: :octicon:`note` Directory where characters should be put
-:ignore_subpaths: List of directories under ``path`` that should be ignored when loading characters.
+:ignore_subpaths: :octicon:`list-ordered` List of directories under ``path`` that should be ignored when loading characters.
 Good for archiving.
-:subpath_components: List of objects that describe how to build the "ideal path" for a character based on its tags.
+:subpath_components: :octicon:`list-ordered` List of objects that describe how to build the "ideal path" for a character based on its tags.
-:listing: Object configuring how to generate character listings
+:listing: :octicon:`code-square` Object configuring how to generate character listings
-:use_blocks: Which :ref:`setting_tag_blocks` to use for new files, and in what order
+:use_blocks: :octicon:`list-ordered` Which :ref:`setting_tag_blocks` to use for new files, and in what order

 Basic Organization
 ~~~~~~~~~~~~~~~~~~~~~~